 In estimating the effects of stochastically generated path dependencies, we accounted for permanent unobserved heterogeneity in the youths' traits and environment and for measurement error in the data.
-The estimation revealed that there were four distinct types in the NLSY97 sample of black male youths.
-One type has a high school graduation rate of around 20 percent, another around 35 percent and two others around 80 percent.
-The two lower graduation types engage in crime and are arrested about equally as often when young adults, but the lowest graduation type is incarcerated at almost twice the rate.
-The two high graduation types differ in their propensities to commit crime as young adults, one being about twice as crime-prone as the other, but neither tend to experience incarceration.
+The estimation revealed that there were three distinct types in the NLSY97 sample of black male youths.
+One type has a high school graduation rate of around 20 percent, another around 40 percent and the third around 85 percent.
+The two lower graduation types engage in crime and are arrested more often when young adults.
+Among those two types, the lowest graduation type is incarcerated at over twice the rate.

 We found that stochastic occurrences can also be important in determining outcomes as young adults and can vary considerably by permanent underlying propensities.
-To take one example, for the two lower graduation types, comprising about 30 percent of black youths, the impact of not attending school at age 16, which is tantamount to never completing high school, is to increase the probability of being incarcerated as a young adult (ages 19-22) by 8.4 and 7.3 percentage points.
-These represent increases in the probability of incarceration for these two types of 40 percent and 54 percent.
-On the other hand, not attending school at age 16 does not affect the incarceration probability for the high graduation types, although the probability of committing a crime at ages 19-22 increases markedly.
-Either youths of these types, who ordinarily have a high school graduation rate around 80 percent, are "smart" criminals or commit crimes that are unlikely to be punished by incarceration (or both).
+To take one example, for the two lower graduation types, comprising 47 percent of black youths, the impact of not attending school at age 16, which is tantamount to never completing high school, is to increase the probability of being incarcerated as a young adult (ages 19-22) by 8.1 and 5.6 percentage points.
+These represent increases in the probability of incarceration for these two types of 39 percent and 58 percent.
+On the other hand, not attending school at age 16 does not affect the incarceration probability for the high graduation type, although the probability of committing a crime at ages 19-22 increases markedly.
+Either youths of this type, who ordinarily have a high school graduation rate around 85 percent, are "smart" criminals or commit crimes that are unlikely to be punished by incarceration (or both).

-There is a growing literature that appears to indicate that the behavior of young adults are to a large extent determined by permanent characteristics (cognitive and non-cognitive skills) developed during childhood.45 The results in this paper illustrate, however, that stochastic events also may play a significant role, setting youths off on a path that leads them to engage in socially undesirable activities as young adults.
+There is a growing literature that appears to indicate that the behavior of young adults is to a large extent determined by permanent characteristics (cognitive and non-cognitive skills) developed during childhood.49 The results in this paper illustrate, however, that stochastic events also may play a significant role, setting youths off on a path that leads them to engage in socially undesirable activities as young adults.

-45See Keane and Wolpin (1997) and Cunha and Heckman (2007) for example.
+49See Keane and Wolpin (1997) and Cunha and Heckman (2007) for example.